MetPX/sr3-examples/hpfx-upload/README.md

 ### Can we autoclean the hpfx uplink directory, from Loli?

-Yes. the watch, by default, sends file removal events as well as creation.
+With the given configuration, no, file removals are not forwarded.
-If that is not what is desired then a line like:
+If that is not what is desired then comment the fileEvents line:

 ```

-fileEvents -delete,rmdir
+#fileEvents -delete,rmdir

 ```

-would prevent the watch from publishing those events.
+would have the watch from publishing those events.
 This can be added to either the watch or sender configurations (or both.)
+In that case, deletion at source will result in deleting at the other end as well.

 ## Do I need to Copy Files into a Hot Directory?